eight04/web-exporter/README.md

 Refresh the page or navigate to a specified URL.

-`url` - optional, the URL to navigate to.
+`url` - optional, a python template.
+The URL to navigate to.
 If not specified, the current page will be refreshed.
+Can be a relative path.

 ### spider_click